sofieseilnacht/hate_speech_detection/README.md

 - Split the dataset into training (80%), validation (10%), and test (10%) sets.
 - Tokenized and padded text sequences, ensuring compatibility with the model input format.
 Any text exceeding the model's maximum token length was truncated.

-To address class imbalance, we:

-- Reweighted the class distribution using the PyTorch library and cross-entropy loss function, assigning higher weights to the minority class (label 0) to balance representation.
-- Replaced DistilBERT’s default loss function with this reweighted loss to improve model performance on underrepresented classes.
+To address class imbalance, we reweighted the class distribution using the PyTorch library and cross-entropy loss function, assigning higher weights to the minority class (label 0) to balance representation.
+We also replaced DistilBERT’s default loss function with this reweighted loss to improve model performance on underrepresented classes.

 ## Model Training & Optimization: